MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ## Key design strategies

 When you design your workload, it's essential to define the user flows and system flows.
 User flows chart the movement of a user through your application.
 They focus on the user interface, interactions, decisions, and the steps required to complete a task.
 User flows provide a user-centric perspective on user experience and interface design.
 System flows chart the internal workings of your workload.
 They focus on data movement, input processing, output processing, and interactions among workload components, backend services, and external APIs.
-Systems flows indicate the intricate details of how the workload operates internally.
+System flows indicate the intricate details of how the workload operates internally.

 You should identify and define flows early in the design phase of your workload.
 It gives you a clearer understanding of what affects the reliability of your workload.
 It aligns your architectural decisions closely with the reliability goals of your workload.